rlica/xia4ids/README.md

  * Correlation mode (optional) - the program will skip the event builder and will only histogram the time differences between the selected modules and channels.

+IMPORTANT: The number of modules and their configuration is hard-coded.
+Edit 'unpacker.cpp' from line 236.

 See the 'etc' folder for some examples of different configuration and calibration files.